 - Cover with a tightfitting lid, and place in the preheated oven cook for 1½ hours, nice and gently.

 - Once cooked, remove from the oven and cool.

 - Roll out the pastry and line a 24cm 5cm deep pie dish, allow 2cm extra.

-- Cut off any excess then egg the pie dish top and use the excess to line the top of the dish.
+- Cut off any excess pastry, then egg the pie dish top.
+Use the excess to line the top of the dish.

 - Add the cooled beef mixture, and leave nice and proud.

-- Lightly egg the pastry rim, and lay the top over neatly making sure not to stretch the pastry, and seal the edges well, trim again and crimp.
+- Lightly egg the pastry rim, and lay the top neatly over, making sure not to stretch the pastry.
+Seal the edges well, trim again and crimp.

 - Brush well with beaten egg and make 2 small incisions in the centre.

 - Bake at 180 C gas 4 for 35-40 minutes until well browned and hot.